• Skip to primary navigation

 • ½ teaspoon baking powder

-• ½ cup sugar-free chocolate chips (see Notes below for the brands I use)
+• ½ cup sugar-free milk chocolate chips (see Notes below for the brands I use)

 Instructions